SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 #### Access of ClassId for any objects.

-Using the method `offsetForClassId`, implement in protocol `'object structure primitives'` the primitives `objClassId` and `objClassId: aSymbol`.
+Using the method `offsetForClassIdId`, implement in protocol `'object structure primitives'` the primitives `objClassId` and `objClassId: aSymbol`.
 The receiver is an `objObject`.
 This means that this primitive can be applied on any objInstances (be it a class or an instance such as a point objObject) to get its class identifier.
 Execute the test method `testPrimitiveStructureObjClassId`.

 #### Class structure access.
 Now we can focus on the other primitives that give access to class information.

 Implement in protocol `'class structure primitives'` the primitives that manage:
-- the class name: `objName`, `objName: aSymbol`.
+- the class name.
+Methods `objName` and`objName: aSymbol`.
 The receiver is an `objClass`.
 Execute test method  `testPrimitiveStructureObjName`.
-- the superclass: `objSuperclassId`, `objSuperclassId: aSymbol`.
+- the superclass.
+Methods `objSuperclassId` and `objSuperclassId: aSymbol`.
 The receiver is an `objClass`.
 Execute test method `testPrimitiveStructureObjSuperclassId`
-- the instance variables: `objIVs`, `objIVs: anOrderedCollection`.
+- the instance variables.
+Methods `objIVs` and `objIVs: anOrderedCollection`.
 The receiver is an `objClass`.
 Execute test method  `testPrimitiveStructureObjIVs`.
-- the keyword list: `objKeywords`, `objKeywords: anOrderedCollection`.
+- the keyword list.
+Methods `objKeywords` and `objKeywords: anOrderedCollection`.
 The receiver is an `objClass`.
 Execute test method `testPrimitiveStructureObjKeywords`.
-- the method dictionary: `objMethodDict`, `objMethodDict: anIdentityDictionary`.
+- the method dictionary.
+Methods `objMethodDict` and `objMethodDict: anIdentityDictionary`.
 The receiver is an `objClass`.
 Execute test method `testPrimitiveStructureObjMethodDict`.